 -

-Oats with chia seeds and cinnamon: Oats are rich in fiber and have a low glycemic index.
+Oats with chia seeds and cinnamon: Oats are high in fiber and have a low glycemic index.
 Add chia seeds to increase satiety and cinnamon, which may help regulate blood sugar.

 -

 Almond flour pancakes: Make pancakes with almond flour, egg, and a little almond milk.
-Serve them with some sugar-free peanut butter.
+Serve with a bit of unsweetened peanut butter.

 -

-Cottage cheese with cucumber and tomato: This combination is low in carbohydrates and high in protein, ideal for maintaining stable glucose levels.
+Cottage cheese with cucumber and tomato: This combination is low in carbohydrates and high in protein, ideal for keeping glucose levels stable.

 Breakfasts for type 2 diabetics